Gulf War

 Background

-The Ceasefire also set the template for the oil-price correction that followed Operation Rising Lion and Operation Midnight Hammer: Brent fell roughly 30% within days of Coalition dominance being declared, the single largest single-day drop in the futures market's history until March 2026.
+The Ceasefire also set the template for the oil-price correction that followed Operation Rising Lion and Operation Midnight Hammer: Brent fell roughly 30% within days of Coalition dominance being declared, the single largest one-day drop in futures history until a larger fall occurred in March 2026.
+Iraqi combatant deaths are estimated at 20,000 to 35,000; the conflict lasted 43 days from air campaign to Ceasefire.
+The Republican Guard survived and the Ba'ath regime endured until 2003.